gerrywastaken/make-it-pop/PRIVACY.md

 ## Contact

-If you have questions about this privacy policy or data handling, please open an issue on our GitHub repository.
+If you have questions about this privacy policy or data handling, please open an issue on our GitHub repository or [reach out to me on X](https://x.com/gerry).

 ---